 Inventories are valued at the lower of cost and net realizable value.
-Cost of approximately 36% and 30% of inventories at March 31, 2019 and March 31, 2018, respectively, have been determined using the LIFO (last-in, first-out) method.
+Cost of approximately 36% of inventories at March 31, 2020 and March 31, 2019 have been determined using the LIFO (last-in, first-out) method.
 Costs of other inventories have been determined using the FIFO (first-in, first-out) or average cost method.
 FIFO cost approximates replacement cost.
 Costs in inventory include components for direct labor and overhead costs.